izwick-schachter/atd/README.md

 This is the most basic fuctionality.
 The framework is designed so that it can gradually be build upon.

-ANY FUNCTIONALITY LISTED FROM HERE ON HAS NOT YET BEEN IMPLIMENTED

 The next step would be to generate some basic assets with

 `atd generate assets`